kdheepak/blog/content/37-advent-of-code-2020.md

 I did all the puzzles in the [Julia](https://julialang.org/) programming language, and my solutions are available [here](https://github.com/kdheepak/adventofcode/tree/master/2020/julia/src).

+In this post, I wanted to share why I think you should do Advent of Code and idiomatic solutions to all 25 days in the Julia programming language.

 # Why Advent of Code

 Advent of Code is a lot of fun.